-If, for example, you want to turn a 12" bowl you would select the slowest pulley.
+If, for example, you want to turn a 10" bowl you would select the middle pulley.
 This pulley will give lots of torque for the rough turning and go fast enough for finish turning.
+Starting on the biggest headstock pulley (slowest speed) would require you to stop to change belts after you had the piece roughed out.
+This should not be necessary.
+If you started on the smallest headstock pulley (highest speed), you might find that the drive and motor don't generate enough torque when you are roughing out.